 Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
-The apartments are usually well maintained beautiful and in locations. in Sunday newspapers, The owners advertise in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+The apartments are usually well maintained and in beautiful locations.
+The owners advertise in Sunday newspapers, in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".

-CANADA - IT'S NOT the USA
+10. CANADA - IT'S NOT the USA

 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a "Hi! you friendly person, lean over and say, Are you American?"
-"No." the immediate comes answer.
+Being a friendly person, you lean over and say, "Hi!
+Are you American?"

+"No," comes the immediate answer.
 "Canadian!"
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
 "No," many Canadians will tell you with insistence, "We're not Americans!
 We're Canadians"

 In the same way as Quebecers are determined to keep their identity, Canadians from the other provinces are determined to keep Canada's identity.
-Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own
+Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own differences.